 The house also served as a stockroom for Jose Rizal’s Noli Me Tangere and El Filibusterismo books, which were considered subversive materials then, and was secretly being distributed to the people.

-What I liked about this ancestral house was they had a full guided tour for the guests.
+What I like about this ancestral house is their full guided tour for guests.
 Starting with a film-showing (this might just be seasonal, as our visit was timed with the annual Taal’s El Pasubat Festival), documenting the house and its owner’s background during the revolution and on towards the guided house tour.

-The house is a larger version of Stone Houses in the era, the owners being on the higher echelons of society.
+The house is a larger version of the bahay na bato (stone houses) during the colonial era, the owners being on the higher echelons of society.
 The thing I noticed immediately was its black tin panel ceiling, certainly something I hadn’t seen on any old houses I’ve visited.
 Our guide explained that it was imported all the way from Europe.
 Another interesting thing about this house is its hand-painted wallpaper; very unique indeed.